nicsteyn2/SMCforRt/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nicsteyn2/SMCforRt/main)

 To run the more computationally intensive models, we recommend running the code locally.
-Fortunately as there are no external dependencies, this is very easy to do.
+Fortunately, as there are no external dependencies, this is very easy to do.
 To get started, all you need to do is:

 1. Install Julia from [julialang.org](https://julialang.org/downloads/)
 2. Clone this repository